WildCodeSchool/orleans-php-2003-project-coachpeter/README.md

 1. Run `symfony server:start` to launch your local php web server
 2. Run `yarn run dev --watch` to launch your local server for assets

+### Administration panel and user panel
+If you want to access to the administration panel as administrator, login with :
+`admin@monsite.com` with password `adminpassword`.

+If you want to access to the member panel, login with :
+`member@monsite.com` with password `memberpassword`.

 ### Testing

 1. Run `./bin/phpcs` to launch PHP code sniffer